OFFLINE-GmbH/oc-mall-plugin/resources/docs/development/core/console-commands.md

 opened your shop up to the public.
 :::

-## `mall:reindex`
+## `mall:index`

-The `php artisan mall:reindex` command re-indexes all your product data and fixes a corrupted product index.
+The `php artisan mall:index` command re-indexes all your product data and fixes a corrupted product index.

 You will notice a corrupted index if your category listing shows outdated data or the product filters are